catalyst-cooperative/pudl/docs/dev/dev_setup.rst

 Code and Docs Linters
 ^^^^^^^^^^^^^^^^^^^^^

-`Flake8 <http://flake8.pycqa.org/en/latest/>`__ is a popular Python
-`linting <https://en.wikipedia.org/wiki/Lint_(software)>`__ framework, with a large selection of plugins.
-We use it to check the formatting and syntax of the code and docstrings embedded within the PUDL packages.
+* `ruff <https://docs.astral.sh/ruff/>`__ is a popular, fast Python `linting <https://en.wikipedia.org/wiki/Lint_(software)>`__ and autofix framework, with a large selection of rules that can be configured (often mirroring plugins originally developed for ``flake8``).
+We use it to check the formatting and syntax of the code and to ensure that we're all using modern python syntax, type hinting, etc.
+* `doc8 <https://github.com/PyCQA/doc8>`__ , lints our documentation files, which are
-`Doc8 <https://github.com/PyCQA/doc8>`__ is a lot like flake8, but for Python documentation written in the reStructuredText format and built by `Sphinx <https://www.sphinx-doc.org/en/master/>`__.
-This is the de-facto standard for Python documentation.
+  written in the reStructuredText format and built by `Sphinx
+  <https://www.sphinx-doc.org/en/master/>`__.
+This is the de-facto standard for Python
+  documentation.
 The ``doc8`` tool checks for syntax errors and other formatting issues in the documentation source files under the ``docs/`` directory.

 Automatic Formatting
 ^^^^^^^^^^^^^^^^^^^^
 We are using the the `black <https://black.readthedocs.io/en/stable/>`__ code formatter and style.
 It's automatically applied by oure pre-commit hooks, and can probably be integrated directly into your code editor.
-Similarly `isort
-<https://isort.readthedocs.io/en/latest/>`__ automatically groups and orders Python
-import statements in each module to minimize diffs and merge conflicts.
-Note that both ``isort`` and ``flake8`` need to be set up to work well with ``black`` -- but those configurations are stored in the PUDL repository, so you should be able to point your editor at those configuration files (``tox.ini`` and ``pyproject.toml``) to get everything acting consistently.

 Linting Within Your Editor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^